clientedev/maeva/replit.md

 ## Recent Changes

-### September 25, 2025 - Fresh GitHub Import and Environment Setup
+### September 25, 2025 - Fresh GitHub Import and Environment Setup (Completed)
 - Successfully imported fresh GitHub clone to Replit environment
-- Fixed circular import issues between main.py, models.py, and routes.py by creating dedicated database.py module
-- Installed all Python dependencies via pip (gunicorn, flask, psycopg2-binary, etc.)
+- Verified all Python dependencies were properly installed (gunicorn, flask, psycopg2-binary, etc.)
+- Configured application to use SQLite database with fallback support for PostgreSQL
-- Created and configured PostgreSQL database with proper environment variables
+- Set up Flask app with proper ProxyFix middleware for Replit's proxy environment
-- Resolved application startup errors and ensured proper database connectivity
-- Configured workflow for Flask application on port 5000 with gunicorn server
+- Configured workflow for Flask application on port 5000 with gunicorn server and webview output
-- Verified application functionality with comprehensive health checks
+- Verified database connection, table creation, and model imports work correctly
 - Configured deployment settings for autoscale with production-ready gunicorn command
-- Application now fully functional in Replit environment with no startup errors
+- Application successfully running with no startup errors - ready for production use
+- All routes, templates, and static assets properly accessible through Replit environment

 ### September 23, 2025 - Previous Project Setup
 - Initial project import and basic configuration